fabienDaou/dataiku/README.md

 - MFC.Persistence is code related to database and file access.
 - MFC.Domain is code related to the overall business logic, it has no dependencies.
 ## CI
-I used github actions, they build and run backend tests on each commit.
+I used github actions, they build back and frontend, run tests and build a docker image on each commit.
 See in **.github/workflows/dotnet.yml**.

 # What I wanted to demonstrate with this test
 - Build a solution that meets the minimum setup bar of what I consider a professional project.